H-s-O/Kodtrol/README.md

 (Curious to see what the project in this screenshot looks like?
 [Here it is](https://youtu.be/CueEGW6SlJ0).)

+# ❇️ A refactor is in progress before the first official beta.
+[See what's brewing on the-big-refactor branch](https://github.com/H-s-O/Kodtrol/tree/the-big-refactor).

 # ⚠️ Note: this software is still in alpha stage.
 Use at your own risk; expect breaking changes without prior notice.
 There is no executable build yet.
 Still an Electron noob.
 See "Local development / run from source" below.